 - Legal proceedings such as, probate, liens (other than those required for financing the asset).
 Items encumbered, or otherwise unavailable, due to litigation are not considered assets until the court proceedings are completed and a court decision is reached.
 The agency is required to follow the dictates of the court order. - Irrevocable agreements: For WV WORKS and Medicaid, transfers to an irrevocable agreement or trust may result in a penalty.
-See Section 11.7 - Joint ownership and the meaning of such ownership may be indicated in one of the following ways: - AND-Joint ownership indicated by "and" between the names of the owners.
-The asset is not available to either owner without the consent of the other.
-When such consent is withheld, the asset is excluded as being inaccessible.
+See Section 11.7 - Joint ownership and the meaning of such ownership may be indicated in one of the following ways: - AND Joint ownership indicated by "and" between the names of the owners.
+Unless there is evidence to the contrary, each owner is assumed to own an equal, fractional share of the jointly-owned asset.

+If the fractional share of the asset is not available to either owner without the consent of the other, and such consent is withheld, the asset is excluded as being inaccessible.
 For Food Stamp benefits only, the consent must be withheld by an individual(s) who is not a member of the client's AG, in order for the asset to be considered inaccessible.